Travelling to Cyprus

 Category Green: No restrictions will apply for passengers arriving from these countries.

-COUNTRIES: Australia, New Zealand, Singapore, Saudi Arabia, South Korea, Thailand
+COUNTRIES: Malta, Poland, Romania, Iceland, Australia, New Zealand, Singapore, Saudi Arabia, South Korea, Israel.

 Category Orange: In this category, all passengers arriving from the below countries must present a negative laboratory analysis of PCR test within 72 hours prior to departure.
 It should be noted that Cypriot citizens, legal residents of the Republic and persons entitled to enter the Republic under the Vienna Convention, can choose to undergo the molecular examination only upon arrival in Cyprus (expenses will be borne by themselves).
 In this case, they should remain in self-isolation, until the test result is issued.